 Wait, what?
 Isn’t January 1st the time to make those grand plans to improve our life?
 Too often, people make New Year’s resolutions that are too broad and too overwhelming to succeed.
 This can be especially true with something as inherently complicated as divorce co-parenting.

-If you truly want to have a better co-parenting relationship in 2020, don’t make a broad resolution to do so.
+If you truly want to have a better co-parenting relationship in 2021, don’t make a broad resolution to do so.
 Instead try to focus on small, actionable steps that you will follow through with during the year.
-Here are some tips to help you come up with a plan that will work.
+Here are six tips to help you come up with a plan that will work.

 Identify Things You Can Control

 Any change you want to achieve needs to be within an area that you can control.
 You can change yourself and your actions and behaviors — you can’t change another person.
 During this step, you can be as broad or specific as you want.
 For example: I want to be less reactive to my ex-spouse or I want to be on time for my parenting pick-ups.

 Get as Specific as Possible

 Once you identify what you’d like to change, you need to translate that change to goals that are specific as possible.
 Too often, we set goals that are too vague (e.g. get healthy) and when we can’t measure our success, we become dispirited.
 It’s important to have goals that allow you to track your progress.
 Let’s look at the examples above and make them more specific.
 If you want to be “less reactive” decide what that means to you.
 For example, “I want to stop sending angry text responses.” or “I want to send emails that stick to the point.”
 If you are late to most pick-ups and you want to be on time for parenting time, set a target goal such as: “80% of the time, I will be on-time”.